wilson-labs/cola/docs/index.rst

 ``CoLA`` is designed with the following criteria in mind:

-* We enable easy extensibility by allowing users to define dispatch rules and linear operators.
+* We enable easy extensibility by allowing users to define dispatch rules and linear ops.
 * We adhere to the same API used for dense matrix operations.
 * We use multiple dispatch to exploit structure of a linear operator.
 * We provide support for both PyTorch and JAX.
-* We leverage automatic differentiation to define operations like transpose but also to derive gradients of linear operators.
+* We leverage automatic differentiation to define operations like transpose but also to derive gradients of linear ops.

 .. toctree::
    :maxdepth: 1